Valley girl: Language ideology

-Due to its place at the center of the entertainment industry, California is one of the main sources worldwide for new cultural and youth trends, including those of language.
 This lends itself to explicit language ideologies about dialects in the area as they receive more scrutiny than dialects in other nearby regions.
 Linguistic characteristics of valleyspeak are often thought to be "silly" and "superficial" and seen as a sign of low intelligence.
 Speakers are also often perceived as "materialistic" and "air-headed".
-The use of "like" or the quotative phrase "be like" are often ideologically linked to California and Valleyspeak despite the now-widespread use of the terms among youth, which results in them also receiving the "superficial" cast.
+The use of "like" or the quotative phrase "be like" are often ideologically linked to California and Valleyspeak despite the now-widespread use of the terms among youth, which results in their also receiving the "superficial" cast.
 In the national understanding, California speech is thought to be a product of the combination of Valley girl and surfer dude speech, and "is associated with good English, but never proper".

 A study on regional language ideologies done in California in 2007 found that, despite its prevalence and association with California in past decades, Californians themselves do not consider "Valley girls" to be an overly prevalent social or linguistic group within the state.
 State residents listed factors such as immigrant populations and north–south regional slang as more relevant than Valleyspeak within the state.

-Amanda Ritchart, a doctoral candidate studying linguistics at the University of California San Diego, analyzed 23-year-olds (college age students) from diverse socioeconomic backgrounds and ethnicities, specifically in the Southern California region.
+Amanda Ritchart, a doctoral candidate studying linguistics at the University of California, San Diego, analyzed 23-year-olds (college age students) from diverse socioeconomic backgrounds and ethnicities, specifically in the Southern California region.
 After this study, Ritchart once stated, "Women used uptalk more frequently than men did.
 Their pitch rose higher overall, and the rise began much later in the phrase."
 Even though the gender difference is notable, the majority of both men and women speak in uptalk in Southern California.
 In fact, 100% of the participants used uptalk when they asked a confirming question, such as "Go all the way to the right in the middle where it says Canyon Hills?"

 According to the article "What's Up With Upspeak?", when women use Valleyspeak, it is assumed that they have "inferior speech" patterns.
 For men, the high rise of intonation usually "plateaued" at certain points, especially in situations where they didn't want to be interrupted.

 Features and qualifiers

-The sound of Valleyspeak has these main habits: nasal sound; fast-paced run-on sentences; breathiness; uptalk, or the sound of a question; and vocal fry.
+The sound of Valleyspeak has these main habits: nasal sound; breathiness; uptalk, or the sound of a question; and vocal fry.